 That said, listed below are the 10 ways to keep your skin elastic and younger looking for longer:

-First, you have to know your skin type and more closely examine your top skin needs before you can choose the most suitable products to complement your skin.
+First, you have to know your skin type and more closely examine your top skin needs before you can choose the most suitable products to compliment your skin.

 2. Eat a balanced diet.